-Stilton is an unpasteurised blue cheese that lays claim to being among the best cheeses that Britain has to offer.
-Historically renowned as the "king of cheeses", it is found in truckles around 5.75kg in size and is never pressed.
+Stilton (today called Stichelton) is an unpasteurised blue cheese that lays claim to being among the best cheeses that Britain has to offer.
+Historically renowned as the "king of cheeses," it is found in truckles around 5.75 kg in size and is never pressed.
 It is poured into cylinders to give it is distinctive tall shape.
 It possesses a tough hard crust, which is pale grey, with powdery white patches.
 The cheese is pierced during production to allow the distinctive blue mould to develop.
 This is done by pushing stainless steel needles into the cheese all around its circumference.
 Once the air enters the holes, the Penicillium roquefortii which has thus far been dormant, can now start to grow, forming as it does the typical veins associated with Stilton cheese.

-It is important to recognise the distinction between creamery and farmhouse stilton.
+It is very important to recognise the distinction between creamery Stilton and farmhouse Stilton.
 They have the same basic origins, but make use of different recipes and techniques.
 This obviously results in a different taste.
 It should also be noted that creamery Stilton is now a PDO that must be made with pasturised milk.
-The only farmhouse stilton in production, Stichelton, is made with unpasturised milk.
+The only farmhouse Stilton in production, Stichelton, is made with unpasturised milk.